 Representatives of the European Disability Forum (EDF) and of the International Disability and Development Consortium (IDDC) met in Brussels with European Commissioner for International Cooperation and Development Mimica to discuss European development cooperation and the rights of persons with disabilities.

 The Board of the European Deafblind Network (EDbN) goes to Brussels to meet the European Commissioner for Employment and Social Affairs, Marianne Thyssen.
 The discriminatory situation of the deafblind people in Europe was one of the main issues of the meeting hold last 3erd of March.

 Once the ‘European Deafblind Indicators’ project was completed, EDbN presented the results and the objectives of this project to all the MEPs who in the last legislature were part of the Disability Intergroup.

 The ‘European Deafblind Indicators project website’ project was developed from September 2012 to September 2014 by nine deafblind organizations from eight EU Member States.
-All of the individual members of the pro¬ject group are part of the European Deafblind Network (EDbN) and it is through this Network that the project was conceived and developed.
+Its importance lies in the certainty that great differences in the degree of attention exist between the various European States.